rwaltr/rwaltpro/content/posts/water-keifer-what-went-wrong/index.md

 In short, it's a _fermenting_ product.
 Meaning a bacteria/yeast that will consume sugar, then produce `CO2` and good ol' `alchohol` _(but in insignificant amounts in this case)_.

 Water Keifer is a specific combination of the bacteria and yeast.
 When given sugar water (or something akin to fruit juice).
 You end up with a somewhat yeasty tasting liquid that does not have the acidity that most would expect from a similar product called `Kombucha`.
 However, the fun comes with putting them into sealed bottles that can hold pressure, like those `Kombucha` bottles some of us may or may not have been collecting.
-You send up with a semi-sweet drink that is as fizzy as soda from a can.
+You end up with a semi-sweet drink that is as fizzy as soda from a can.

 ![A bottle of Kombucha](https://upload.wikimedia.org/wikipedia/commons/0/06/Kombucha%2C_Synergy_Organic_bottles.jpg)